viamrobotics/docs/docs/components/board.md

 Most robots with a board need at least the following hardware:

-- The board: Either a computing device with general purpose input/output (GPIO) pins, such as a Raspberry Pi or other single-board computer, or a desktop computer outfitted with a GPIO peripheral
 - Power supply
   - Must supply the correct voltage and sufficient current to avoid damaging or power cycling the board.
-See the board's data sheet for requirements.
+See the data sheet of your board for requirements.
   - For example: a Raspberry Pi 4 takes a 5V power supply and converts it to 3.3V for its logic circuitry.
     The easiest way to power it is with a 5V USB-C power supply.